rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/sstream-record-custom-filename/Readme.md

 ## How To Use Example
 ---

-To try out this example, you need to deploy the application `stream-record-demo` to server, connect to it using RTMP/RTSP/WebRTC client and start publishing a live stream.
-The server side code will automatically record the stream to a flv file using the Broadcast stream's name.After a little while stop publishing and close the client.
+To try out this example, you need to deploy the application `stream-record-custom-filename` to server, connect to it using RTMP/RTSP/WebRTC client and start publishing a stream in 'record' mode.

-You should be able to see the recorded file in the `streams` directory on your web application.ie: `RED5_HOME/webapps/stream-record-demo/streams`.